-The Tepper School of Business at Carnegie Mellon University established the Tepper Blockchain Initiative to foster innovations in the design, use, ethics, and regulation of decentralized, blockchain-based technologies.
+The Tepper School established the Blockchain Initiative to foster innovations in the design, use, ethics, and regulation of decentralized, blockchain-based technologies.

 The initiative serves as a hub for all of the Tepper School's existing thought leadership concerning blockchain technologies, including active research topics and use cases, educational content, and industry partnerships.

 In addition, the initiative seeks to further promote innovative blockchain and cryptocurrency activities by faculty, students, alumni, policymakers, and industry leaders.

 Ariel Zetlin-Jones, associate professor of economics, discusses the potential risks and opportunities blockchain technologies provide and the future of cryptocurrency regulations on this segment of KD/PG Sunday Edition.

 The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare.

 Senior Associate Dean of Education and Professor of Economics Sevin Yeltekin presents a faculty lecture on bitcoin, cryptocurrencies, and the macroeconomy.

 - Tepper Professors Present on Currencies and Cryptocurrencies at Commodity & Energy Markets Association Annual Meeting

 - CMU Partners With Leading Payments Company Ripple To Accelerate Innovation in Blockchain & Cryptocurrency